-Is currently the largest probation services agency in the United States, and presumably the world with over 6,500 employees and an operations budget of more than $900 Million.
+The Los Angeles County Probation Department (LACPD) is currently the largest probation services agency in the United States.
 Two-thirds of the Department’s staff are sworn officers.

-Supervises 12,000 state parolees in the California Prison Realignment Plan, otherwise known as AB 109.
-In addition, 60,000 adult probationers are supervised at 19 area offices throughout Los Angeles County.
+The LACPD supervises state parolees in the California Prison Realignment Plan, also known as AB 109.
+In addition, adult probationers are supervised at offices throughout Los Angeles County.

-Supervises less than 900 at-home probation youth through the Placement Services program that includes probation foster youth and probation youth living in group homes.
+LACPD supervises at-home probation youth through the Placement Services program including probation foster youth and probation youth living in group homes.

-Leads the way in providing cutting-edge juvenile residential treatment services with the creating and implementation of the “L.A.
+We lead the way in providing cutting-edge juvenile residential treatment services with the creation and implementation of the “L.A.
 Model” at Campus Kilpatrick in Malibu.

-Endeavors to build a foundation of trust with community groups, stakeholders and agencies to carry out the mission of the Department to operate sustainable and ongoing public safety initiatives for juvenile and adult probation services in the County.
+The L.A.
+County Probation Department has worked to build a foundation of trust with community groups, stakeholders, and agencies to carry out the mission of the Department to operate sustainable and ongoing public safety initiatives for juvenile and adult probation services in the County.